Dantonova1994-art/integro/README.md

-INTEGRO metallic theme site.
-Upload all files to repo root (GitHub Pages main/root).
+INTEGRO metallic theme with your provided logo.
+Upload all files to repo root.